 Below is a summary of the most relevant plans and strategy for the Oakura Bay community.
 For more information on all WDC plans and strategies, visit the Whangarei District Council website

-As a result of consultation with our community, WDC allocated a $20,000 grant in the 2019-2020 Annual Plan to assist with consenting requirements for the proposed wetland project.
-This grant has been rolled over to the latest 2020-2021 Annual Plan.
+As a result of consultation with our community, WDC allocated a $80,000 grant in the 2022-2023 Annual Plan for a children’s playground to be constructed in the Sports Complex area.
+Also a grant from an earlier Annual Plan to assist with consenting requirements for the proposed wetland project has been rolled over.

 2021-2031 LONG TERM PLAN